Yeha-Noha

-"Yeha-Noha (Wishes of Happiness and Prosperity)" is a song released in 1994 by German musical project Sacred Spirit.
+"Yeha-Noha (Wishes of Happiness and Prosperity)" is a song by German musical project Sacred Spirit.
 It was the first single from the album Chants and Dances of the Native Americans.
 Released in 1994, it achieved a great success in various countries, including France, where it topped the singles chart.
 It was sung in the Navajo language by Navajo elder Kee Chee Jake from Chinle, Arizona.
 The song is a remixed version of a portion of the Navajo Shoe Game song (a part of the origin myth describing a game played among the day animals and night animals where the animals who discovered the shoe in which a yucca ball was hidden would win a permanent state of daylight or night).

 The song describes the Giant's (Yé'iitsoh) lament at the owl's attempt to cheat by stealing the ball, saying: